common-workflow-lab/CW22_CWL_Novice_Exercises/README.md

-# CWL Novice tutorial template
+# CW22 CWL Novice Template

-CWL Template for the [CWL Novice tutorial](https://carpentries-incubator.github.io/cwl-novice-tutorial/index.html).
+CWL Template for the [Collaborations Workshop 2022 CWL Tutorial](https://software.ac.uk/cw22/mini-workshops-and-demo-sessions#2.4b).

-This template contains some of the scripts used in the tutorial.
+This template contains scripts for use in the tutorial.
 It also contains instructions for installing the bio-cwl-tools library.

-Before following the tutorial you will need to install [VSCode](https://code.visualstudio.com/), [docker](https://www.docker.com/), and [cwltool](https://github.com/common-workflow-language/cwltool).
-You will also need a working python installation, and either `pip` or `conda`.
-See the course [Setup page](https://carpentries-incubator.github.io/cwl-novice-tutorial/setup.html) for more details.
+Before following the tutorial you should follow the software installation instructions in the CWL Tutorial [Setup page](https://carpentries-incubator.github.io/cwl-novice-tutorial/setup.html).

 #### Setup Instructions